 (3) Change In Lifestyle

 People have always moved onto a floating home to change their lifestyle, but never before have we seen so many people wanting to absolutely have a change in lifestyle.
 No doubt the result of months in quarantine, this has been a larger contributing factor and increased demand.
 Even as we open up more statewide, people have decided that they want a different perspective.

 Strong market for Seattle Floating Homes, Seattle Houseboats, and Seattle Waterfront Homes

 All of these special properties are lifestyle changing and so we are experiencing stronger sales for houseboats, floating homes, and waterfront at higher rates.
 We are happy to help you evaluate what your next move might be.
-Molly and I have been working together for over twenty years and in 2020 alone, we represented more floating home buyer or seller sides than any other broker on the lake.
+We represented more floating home buyer or seller sides than any other broker on the lake.
 I live on a floating home and volunteer on the Floating Home Association’s board.
 We are experts and happy to share this lifestyle with you.
 We are also highly networked in and are great at connecting buyers and sellers.
 Our brand is Seattle Afloat and we have also teamed up with Duckin.
 Our reach is more extensive because our collective brands are backed by the largest real estate company in the world, Keller Williams.
 We are local experts and have global reach.
 You won’t make a better choice or find people who care more.
 Please call us if we can help you or provide you with more information.
 It’s an important call to make.